 Sisters Sonia and Sonam Parikh opened The People’s Fridge on 52nd Street to honor their father, who passed away last year.
 When he died, the sisters received dozens of calls about how their late father had donated and bought food for those in need.
-After months of hard work and planning, their community fridge opened in front of the West Philly coffee shop Mina’s World on September 21.
+After months of hard work and planning, their community fridge opened in front of the West Philly coffee shop Mina’s World in September 2021.

 Since the start of the pandemic, more than a dozen community fridges in Philly have opened to help alleviate the deepening and long-existing systems of racism and oppression that contribute to food insecurity in the city.
 Sometimes known as “freedges,” community fridges are a type of mutual aid project that offer fresh fruit and vegetables, prepared meals and non-perishable items that are free for all and can be accessed through an outdoor refrigerator at any time.

 Around the time when the Parikh sisters were planning their fridge, Jane Ellis of Mount Airy was scrolling through Instagram when she saw a community fridge in New York City.
 Ellis, a fourth grade teacher at Greene Street Friends School in neighboring Germantown, thought it would be a good idea to open a fridge in the area where she worked.
 Her school agreed to host the fridge, installing an outdoor electric outlet and paying the yearly electric costs.

 So where do you begin if you want to start a community fridge of your own?
 We asked Sonia Parikh and Ellis for advice.

 5 TIPS FOR STARTING A COMMUNITY FRIDGE